Yellowstone Up Close and Personal Logo © Copyright Page Makers, LLC

 Click on this link for detailed information about the Access Pass for those with disabilities.

-Academic Fee Waivers
+Academic Fee Waiver

 The Federal Lands Recreation Enhancement Act (FLREA), Public Law 108-447, provides the National Park Service statutory authority to allow "outings conducted for non-commercial educational purposes by schools or bona fide academic institutions" to obtain a waiver of park entrance fees.
-Commercial enterprises are not eligible for fee waivers, but school groups using a commercial vehicle for transportation only may apply for a fee waiver.

 Fee Waiver Application (This is an Adobe pdf form)

-Commercial Visitors
+Commercial Fees

 Commercial bus tours are subject to a separate fee schedule based upon the seating capacity of the bus.

-Yellowstone Commerical Entrance Fees
+Yellowstone National Park Commercial Entrance Fees

-Sedan - 1 to 6 passengers $ 25.00 plus $12 a person
+Sedan - 1 to 6 passengers $ 25.00 plus $ 20 per person

 Van - 7 to 15 passengers $ 125.00 (no per person fee)